vrw-GH/sunbird/dev/wp/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.3.8 =
+* Added a condition to exclude <script type="module"> tags from js combining
+* Fixed: Issue where the cache was not being cleared when a page was deleted
+* Fixed: PHP fatal error caused by an undefined function current_datetime() in cache.php on line 1130
+* Added support for fetching and processing multiple pages of Cloudflare zones to ensure all potential matches are considered

+= 1.3.7 =
+* <strong>[Improvement]</strong> Serve cached content via .htaccess rules instead of PHP when URLs include the fbclid query string
+* <strong>[FEATURE]</strong> Added support for Spanish (Chile) and Ukrainian languages
+* to update translation files
+* to fix PHP Fatal error: Uncaught TypeError: method_exists(): Argument #1 ($object_or_class) must be of type object|string, array given in cdn.php:383
+* <strong>[Improvement]</strong> Added specific handling for BunnyCDN 403 errors

+= 1.3.6 =
+* Prevented unnecessary cache deletion for pending comments marked as spam or moved to trash
+* Updated caching behavior to serve URLs with Google Merchant Center query strings (e.g., /?srsltid) from the cache, improving performance

+= 1.3.5 =
+* Updated cache creation time display to follow WordPress date and time format settings
+* Removed the 'Static CSS File Generation' warning when using the Divi theme.

+= 1.3.4 =
+* to fix PHP Fatal error: Class "VarnishWPFC" not found in preload.php
+* to fix Undefined property: stdClass::$total in preload.php on line 753

+= 1.3.3 =
+* <strong>[Improvement]</strong> Toolbar style adjusted to align with WordPress standard for better consistency and user experience
+* to change the cache path for the Polylang-Pro plugin
+* <strong>[Improvement]</strong> Modified the toolbar menu of WP Fastest Cache plugin to improve usability and navigation
+* <strong>[FEATURE]</strong> Added a filter that allows users to easily remove the WP Fastest Cache menu from the admin toolbar [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-link-on-the-toolbar/#wpft-method-1-using-filter">Details</a>]

 = 1.3.2 =
 * <strong>[Improvement]</strong> Added a new action to handle the addition of keyword items in the Preload Wizard